Toronto dollar: Charity and poverty reduction

 The Toronto dollar varies from most local currencies in that 10% of the funds used when purchasing or redeeming the currency are allocated to benefit community initiatives and groups, particularly those who are on low incomes, unemployed or homeless.
 As of 2008, the Toronto dollar has helped to raise and donate over $110,000 for local charities, and has given grants to at least 35 different organizations.

 The Toronto dollar also provides an incentive for productivity for welfare recipients: Toronto dollars can be given as gifts to welfare recipients who perform volunteer work for charitable and non-profit organizations, and such gifts do not affect welfare benefits.

 Discontinuation

-In 2012/2013 the group announced that the "Toronto Dollar organization has had to suspend sales of Toronto Dollars due to lack of volunteers and the lack of infrastructure to support the work."
+Between 2012 and 2013, Toronto Dollar Community Projects announced that the "Toronto Dollar organization has had to suspend sales of Toronto Dollars due to lack of volunteers and the lack of infrastructure to support the work."

 A current lack of an online presence of the Toronto dollar and its program indicates that the currency is most likely not poised for a revival.
 Several articles from various periods, as late as the 2013 downturn in the issuing and usage of the currency, seemingly confirm this theory.
 No update to the status of the program or the currency seems to be available via the internet at this time.